flutter/plugins/packages/connectivity/connectivity/README.md

       config.build_settings['GCC_PREPROCESSOR_DEFINITIONS'] ||= [
         '$(inherited)',
-        'CONNECTIVITY_NEEDS_LOCATION_PERMISSIONS=0'
+        'DISABLE_CONNECTIVITY_LOCATION_CODE=0'
       ]
     end
   end
 end
 ```
+To re-enable that code, you should remove the `'DISABLE_CONNECTIVITY_LOCATION_CODE=0'` and insure `pod install` is run again.

-Note that by disabling these blocks of code the following plugin methods will no longer be accessible on iOS, and will throw a `MissingPluginException`:
+*Note that by disabling these blocks of code the following plugin methods will no longer be accessible on iOS, and will throw a `MissingPluginException`:*
 - `getLocationServiceAuthorization`
 - `requestLocationServiceAuthorization`
 - `getWifiBSSID`